The Kid LAROI is the latest superstar artist to join HYBE’s Weverse fan platform - Music Business Worldwide

 Australian-born the Kid LAROI’s own Weverse artist community goes live at 6pm PT on Monday (October 7), making the rapper-singer-songwriter the latest Western addition to the platform.

-He joins such artists as Ariana Grande, Conan Gray, thuy, and Lauv on a platform that, until recently, had been dominated by K-pop acts, particularly from Weverse owner HYBE.
+He joins such artists as Ariana Grande, Conan Gray, thuy, and Lauv on the platform.
+According to HYBE, around 90% of the artists on the platform are signed to labels other than HYBE.

 Weverse bills itself as the “ultimate global superfan platform,” and HYBE has been taking steps to make that label a reality.
 Earlier this year, it signed a new deal with Universal Music Group (UMG) that, among other things, saw the record giant take a stake in Weverse.